ketmore/hacktool/README.md

 4. ```./install.sh``` OR ```sudo ./install``` (if chosen install path is root owned)

 Made with love by ketmore @ Runtek Software <dangeloizquierdo@gmail.com>
+Special thanks to:
+github.com/go-resty/resty/v2 - for handling api requests
+nvd.nist.gov - for CVE data

+(NOTE: Vulnerability data is updated independently from hacktool, ensuring access to newest data even when using a deprecated version.)